0xBison/nest-git-info/README.md

 # nest-git-info

 A NestJS module that exposes Git build information via an API endpoint.
-Automatically captures and exposes Git metadata during your build process which is useful debugging which version of the code is running in live environments.
+Automatically captures and exposes Git metadata during your build process which is useful for debugging which version of the code is running in live environments.

 ## Installation